gaintap/gaintap.github.io/_case_studies/2020-07-30-increase-in-qualified-leads.md

 featured_image: /images/case-studies/business-consultant.jpg
 ---

-### Challenge

-Understand what was causing a business consulting firm's website to deliver less leads after a redesign and make the website deliver as many, or more, leads as before.

-### Outcome

-We diagnosed the root causes of their poor lead generation, developed a plan to correct the issues and then executed this plan to improve their lead generation by 400% within eight months.
-We became a lead generation and technical partner for this client and their end-clients over the next four years.

 ### Background

 We were contacted by the principal of a nationwide business consulting firm who had noticed a drop in the quantity and quality of the leads his firm was getting shortly after they redesigned their website.